The Do’s & Don’ts of Getting Ready for Your Next Boutique Fashion Photo Shoot

 - How To Get An Appointment For A Spray Tan

-If you are a new boutique model or you need to freshen up your poses try researching natural lifestyle poses on Pinterest and looking at Instagram blogger photos! 😊 then practice your poses in the mirror while listening to Britney the day before the shoot 😊
+If you are a new boutique model or you need to freshen up your poses try researching natural lifestyle poses on Pinterest and looking at Instagram blogger photos! 😊 then practice your poses in the mirror while listening to Brittney the day before the shoot 😊

 The Day Of The Photo Shoot:

-3 Tips For Looking Like A Pro
+3 Tips For Looking Like A Professional Boutique Model

-Be punctual: A boutique clothing photo shoot actually takes a team.
+A boutique clothing photo shoot actually takes a team.
 There is the clothing buyer, the model, the photographer, and the beauty team.
 If you are late you are not just affecting yourself but everyone on the team.
 Plan on arriving 15 min early to get yourself touched up and ready to start shooting on time.

-Have your hair done.
 Your boutique owner will let you know if they prefer straight or curled or if you need extensions for volume.
 Either way arrive with your hair done unless you have been instructed that there will be a stylist.

 There may be a makeup artist as part of the team, if so then arrive with a clean face and that means ALL of your makeup OFF for the makeup artist.
 No yesterday’s mascara for the makeup artist to have to remove.
 This delays everyone.